-The historic sites on Ailuk Atoll are valuable resources.
+The archaeological sites on Wotje Atoll are valuable resources.
 As such, they warrant an active preservation effort.
 Primary concern must be the stabilization of the sites.
 After successful completion of the physical preservation of archaeological remains, further use of these resources has to be planned.
 The best move for the HPO seems to be raising public awareness and to actively involve local governments in their preservation efforts.
 Those preservation efforts should also be directed towards possible sources of income for outer island residents through tourism.
-Sites that have potential tourist possibilities should to be selected for restoration and possibly reconstruction.
+Sites that have potential tourist possibilities should to be selected for restoration.